-• Total long-term liabilities increased \$9,250,918, or 45.7%, primarily due to the increase in the net pension liability and the bond obligation payable.
+• Total long-term liabilities decreased \$70,614, or .2%, primarily due to the payments made for the capital leases, the General Obligation Bonds, and the Certificate of Participation.

 The notes to the financial statements are an integral part of the financial presentation and contain more detailed information as to interest, principal, retirement amounts, and future debt retirement dates.